Princeton Study Charts a $2.5T Pathway to a Net-Zero Carbon US

 The United States can set a course to net-zero carbon by midcentury if it can radically overhaul its energy generation, transport, building and industrial sectors over the next decade, according to a major study from Princeton University.

-And while the pathways to reach this goal entail large-scale shifts to renewable energy and electric vehicles and heating, or to alternative fuels and carbon capture technologies, the costs of doing so are only slightly higher than projected “business-as-usual” investments in energy infrastructure, and could yield major value in economic growth and human health.
+And while the pathways to reach this goal entail large-scale shifts to renewable energy and electric vehicles and heating, or to alternative fuels and carbon capture technologies, the costs of doing so are only slightly higher than projected “business-as-usual” investments in energy infrastructure and could yield major value in economic growth and human health.

 Tuesday’s report comes as President-elect Joe Biden is pressing for a major shift in federal energy and climate policy, including a $2 trillion clean energy and infrastructure spending plan that faces the likelihood of strong opposition from Republicans in Congress.
 The Princeton study highlights the need for this kind of massive policy shift.

-It's comprehensive modeling of the country’s future energy pathways for decarbonization indicates that $2.5 trillion in additional investments will be needed over the next decade, on top of an estimated $9.4 trillion the country would be expected to invest in energy over the next decade under a “business-as-usual” pathway.
+Its comprehensive modeling of the country’s future energy pathways for decarbonization indicates that $2.5 trillion in additional investments will be needed over the next decade, on top of an estimated $9.4 trillion the country would be expected to invest in energy over the next decade under a “business-as-usual” pathway.

-But that massive investment would only equate to roughly $300 billion in additional energy costs over that time, or about a 3-percent increase compared to a pathway that failed to take on “concerted decarbonization efforts.”
+But that massive investment would only equate to roughly $300 billion in additional energy costs over that time, or about a 3 percent increase compared to a pathway that failed to take on “concerted decarbonization efforts.”

 (Princeton study's breakdown of investments needed across different industry sectors)

-“Net-zero pathways require spending a similar fraction of GDP that we spend on energy today, but we have to immediately shift investments toward new clean infrastructure instead of existing systems,” Jesse Jenkins, a Princeton engineering professor at the Andlinger Center for Energy and the Environment and one of the leaders of the study, said in a Tuesday statement.
+“Net-zero pathways require spending a similar fraction of GDP that we spend on energy today, but we have to immediately shift investments toward new clean infrastructure instead of existing systems,” said Jesse Jenkins, a Princeton engineering professor at the Andlinger Center for Energy and the Environment and one of the leaders of the study, in a Tuesday statement.

 At the same time, the investments it envisions could add half a million to 1 million new jobs over the next decade compared to its business-as-usual reference case.
 It could also reduce air pollution to levels that could prevent between 200,000 and 300,000 premature deaths over the next 30 years, avoiding $2 trillion to $3 trillion in economic losses.